Black Tide: Light from Above (2007–2009)

-The band started touring and gained a position on the second stage of Ozzfest, but were removed from the tour because the stage was sponsored by Jägermeister and all of the members of Black Tide were under the legal drinking age.
-Although the band was no longer appearing on the second stage, Black Tide was able to be the opening act on the main stage in some areas, opening for Lordi, Static-X, Lamb of God, and Ozzy Osbourne.
+The band started touring and gained a spot on the second stage of Ozzfest, but were removed from the tour because the stage was sponsored by Jägermeister and all of the members of Black Tide were under the legal drinking age.
+Although the band was no longer appearing on the second stage, they were able to be the opening act on the main stage in some areas, opening for Lordi, Static-X, Lamb of God, and Ozzy Osbourne.
 After Ozzfest, the band toured with Avenged Sevenfold and All That Remains.

-In early 2007, half a year before playing Ozzfest, Black Tide entered the studio in Chicago with producer Johnny K. The band recorded 12 new tracks which included a cover of Metallica's first written song, "Hit the Lights", which originally appeared on Kill 'Em All.
+In early 2007, half a year before playing Ozzfest, Black Tide entered the studio in Chicago with producer Johnny K. They recorded 12 new tracks which included a cover of Metallica's first written song, "Hit the Lights", which originally appeared on Kill 'Em All.
 The resulting album, Light from Above, was released on March 18, 2008.
-The album was critically praised, with Dan Epstein of Revolver Magazine saying "Listening to the debut album from Miami's Black Tide is a little like stumbling across a cool late-80s metal record you'd completely forgotten about.
-A very promising debut" and Scott Alisoglu of Blabbermouth.net stating the album contains "Big, sometimes pop-based, melodies meets crunchy, guitar-driven metal that falls somewhere between thrash/traditional metal and the dirtier end of '80s glam/hair metal."
+It was critically praised, with Dan Epstein of Revolver magazine saying "Listening to the debut album from Miami's Black Tide is a little like stumbling across a cool late-80s metal record you'd completely forgotten about.
+A very promising debut", and Scott Alisoglu of Blabbermouth.net stating the album contains "Big, sometimes pop-based, melodies meets crunchy, guitar-driven metal that falls somewhere between thrash/traditional metal and the dirtier end of '80s glam/hair metal."
 Light from Above debuted at number 73 on the Billboard 200, with 11,400 copies sold in its first week of sales.
-Black Tide has also won the Kerrang!
+Black Tide also won the Kerrang!
 Award for Best Newcomer.
 On March 27, 2008, the band performed on the late-night show Jimmy Kimmel Live! on the ABC television network in the United States and Citytv in Canada.

-In the summer of 2008, shortly before the Mayhem Festival guitarist Alex Nuñez left the band and was replaced by Austin Diaz.
-Austin "Panix" Diaz subsequently left his former hardcore/d-beat band The Panix for Black Tide.
+In the summer of 2008, shortly before the Mayhem Festival, guitarist Alex Nuñez left the band and was replaced by Austin "Panix" Diaz.
+Diaz subsequently left his former hardcore band The Panix for Black Tide.
 In an odd turn of events, Alex Nuñez joined The Panix to replace Diaz.
-Nuñez returned to his DIY punk roots and continues to play in many bands in Miami as a guitarist, vocalist, and drummer.
+Nuñez returned to his punk roots and continues to play in many bands in Miami as a guitarist, vocalist, and drummer.